AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/image-sets.md

 >[!NOTE]
 >
->You can also create image sets automatically through [batch set presets](/help/assets/dynamic-media/config-dms7.md#creating-batch-set-presets-to-auto-generate-image-sets-and-spin-sets).
+>You can also create image sets automatically through [batch set presets](/help/assets/dynamic-media/config-dm.md#creating-batch-set-presets-to-auto-generate-image-sets-and-spin-sets).
->**Important:** Batch sets are created by the IPS (Image Production System) as part of asset ingestion and are available only in Dynamic Media - Scene7 mode.
+>**Important:** Batch sets are created by the IPS (Image Production System) as part of asset ingestion.

 When you add assets to your set, they are automatically added in alphanumeric order.
 You can manually re-order or sort assets after they have been added.